Géologique de Normandie-Maine Regional Nature Reserve

-The Géologique de Normandie-Maine Regional Nature Reserve (RNR216) is a geological regional nature reserve located in the Normandie region.
+The Géologique de Normandie-Maine Regional Nature Reserve (RNR216) is a geological regional nature reserve located in the commune of Mortrée part of the Normandie region.
 Established in 2009, it spreads over 0.37 hectares and protects an extraction site of Ordovician limestone, renowned for its microfossils of conodonts.
 By its size, it is the third smallest regionale nature reserve in France.

 Location

 The territory of the nature reserve is located in the Orne department, in the domain of the commune Saint-Hilaire-la-Gérard, inside the Normandie-Maine Regional Natural Park.
 It comprise the site of the Carrière des Vaux, a small abandoned Ordovician limestone quarry.
 The site has an altitude of 245 m.

 History of the site and reserve

 The site is known since the end of the XIXth century, thanks to the works of Alexandre Bigot, and is known for its heritage value since the 1990s.
 Extraction ceased at the turn of the XXth century.
 A regional inventory of the geological patrimony in 2007 allowed to launch the idea of the creation of a nature reserve.
 Finally, the death of its landlady in 2008 allowed the Normandie-Maine Regional Natural Park to buy the site.